Hand-tracked 3D Data Selection of Point Clouds in XR

 • User Study & Evaluation: System Usability Scale (SUS), task performance metrics, data visualization

-Appendix & Download
+Publication & Download

 📲 GitHub Repository: [Will be made public soon]